- Rust 75.6%

 The sync command now exposes tools to tame how each frame is reduced to a single color:

---color-mode <average|median|dominant|brightest>chooses whether the HSV comes from the weighted average, the per-channel median, the dominant hue bin, or the brightest pixel in the frame.--scene-saturation-boost <0.0-1.0>lifts the computed saturation so dim scenes stay colorful.--scene-brightness-floor <0.0-1.0>keeps the light from collapsing to black during very dark shots.--scene-dark-threshold <0.0-1.0>tells the analyzer when a frame counts as a "dark scene," while--scene-dark-scale <0.0-1.0>scales the final brightness so those scenes stay moody rather than flickering to green.
+--scene-saturation-boost <0.0-1.0>lifts the computed saturation so dim scenes stay colorful.--scene-brightness-floor <0.0-1.0>keeps the light from collapsing to black during very dark shots.--scene-dark-threshold <0.0-1.0>tells the analyzer when a frame counts as a "dark scene," while--scene-dark-scale <0.0-1.0>scales the final brightness so those scenes stay moody rather than flickering to green.--target-luma <0.0-1.0>is a gentle normalization knob now; it nudges overall brightness without hard-replacing scene value.

 Understanding HSV vs. Brightness